Aragorn: Early life

-Aragorn undertook great journeys, serving in the armies of King Thengel of Rohan and of Ecthelion II, the Steward of Gondor.
-During this period, Aragorn concealed his true name and identity and was known by various aliases.
-His tasks helped to raise morale in the West and to counter the growing threat of Sauron and his allies, and he acquired experience that he would later put to use in the War of the Ring.
-With a small squadron of ships from Gondor, he led an assault on Umbar, burning many of the Corsairs' ships and personally killing their lord during the Battle of the Havens.
-After the victory at Umbar, he ventured alone to the east and south of Middle-earth and continued to work against Sauron.
+Aragorn undertakes great journeys, serving in the armies of King Thengel of Rohan and of Ecthelion II, the Steward of Gondor.
+He conceals his true name and identity.
+His tasks help to raise morale in the West and to counter the growing threat of Sauron and his allies, and he acquires experience that he later puts to use in the War of the Ring.
+With a small squadron of ships from Gondor, he leads an assault on Umbar, burning many of the Corsairs' ships and personally killing their lord during the Battle of the Havens.
+After the victory at Umbar, he ventures alone to the east and south of Middle-earth and continues to work against Sauron.

-At the age of 49, Aragorn visited Lothlórien, and there again met Arwen.
-He gave her the Ring of Barahir.
-On the hill of Cerin Amroth, Arwen pledged her hand to him in marriage, renouncing her Elvish lineage and accepting mortality (the "Gift of Men").
-Elrond withheld from Aragorn permission to marry his daughter until he had become the king of both Gondor and Arnor.
-Arwen's choice to embrace mortality would eventually require her to be separated from her immortal father Elrond.
-Elrond feared that in the end, Arwen might find the prospect of death too difficult to bear.
+At the age of 49, Aragorn visits Lothlórien, and again meets Arwen.
+He gives her the Ring of Barahir.
+On the hill of Cerin Amroth, Arwen pledges her hand to him in marriage, renouncing her Elvish lineage and accepting mortality (the "Gift of Men").
+Elrond withholds permission to marry his daughter from Aragorn until he is king of both Gondor and Arnor.
+Elrond fears that in the end, Arwen might find the prospect of death too difficult to bear.

-Years later, Gandalf grew suspicious of a magic ring belonging to the hobbit Bilbo Baggins, which he later found to be Sauron's One Ring.
-Gandalf asked Aragorn to find Gollum, a creature who had previously possessed the Ring.
-This hunt led Aragorn across Rhovanion, and he finally captured Gollum in the Dead Marshes northwest of Mordor.
-Aragorn brought Gollum to King Thranduil's halls in Mirkwood, where Gandalf questioned him.
+Years later, Gandalf grows suspicious of Bilbo Baggins's magic ring, which he finds to be Sauron's One Ring.
+Gandalf asks Aragorn to find Gollum, a creature who had previously possessed the Ring.
+This hunt leads Aragorn across Rhovanion; he finally captures Gollum in the Dead Marshes northwest of Mordor.
+Aragorn brings Gollum to King Thranduil's halls in Mirkwood, where Gandalf questions him.